 The oil or salve is great to use on insect bites, skin irritations (like Eczema), wounds, cuts, scrapes, diaper rash, poison oak/ivy, and burns.

-Wellness Mama has a great article with more information on Plantain and its many uses, if you wanna check that out.
+Wellness Mama has a great article with more info on Plantain and its many uses, if you wanna check that out.

 It’s also perfectly edible, and really nutritious.
 You can eat it raw in salads, but I’ve found that even young, tender leaves are a tad too bitter and veined to be purely enjoyable.
 A good survival food?
 Yes.
 But to eat it on a daily basis… meh.
 I’ll have to experiment with cooking it to see if it’s better that way.